densecolor/itag/README.md

 # itag

 ```
-This is a Chrome extention unfinished
+This is a google chrome extension plugin to help users save their favorite site info
 ```